Skip to content

 The use of BIDS URIs may require to define the DatasetLinks object in dataset_description.json.

-The identifier for a provEntity in a BIDS dataset <dataset-name> MAY have the following form, where <label> is an arbitrary value for identifying the provEntity.
+Apart from BIDS files and BIDS datasets, identifiers for a prov:Entity (see Input and output data) in a BIDS dataset <dataset-name> MAY have the following form, where <label> is an arbitrary value for identifying the prov:Entity.

 • bids::sub-014/func/sub-014_task-MGT_run-01_events.tsv - identifier for an events file for subject sub-014 in the current dataset;